api-evangelist/website/_posts/2013-05-28-signals-i-use-to-monitor-companies-in-the-api-space.md

      The API Stack Ranking isn't perfect.
 But it has allowed me to quadruple the amount of information I take in, and surface what I feel are the real stories and reflect the companies that are truly impacting the API space each week.
 </p>
 <p>
-     I have also been able to expand the API Stack Ranking to any business or topical sector I wish now, much like I applied to <a title=BaaS href=http://baas.apievangelist.com>BaaS</a> I'm now evaluating <a title=Federal Government href=http://federal-government.apievangelist.com>federal government</a>, <a title=healthcare href=http://healthcare.apievangelist.com>healthcare</a> and other sectors in the same way.
+     I have also been able to expand the API Stack Ranking to any business or topical sector I wish now, much like I applied to <a title="BaaS" href="http://baas.apievangelist.com">BaaS</a> I'm now evaluating <a title="Federal Government" href="http://federal-government.apievangelist.com">federal government</a>, <a title="healthcare" href="http://healthcare.apievangelist.com">healthcare</a> and other sectors in the same way.
 </p>
 <p>
      Feel free to contact me directly about the API Stack, and the data and content I produce each week.
 I'd love to hear your thoughts.